Imprecise Markov Semigroups and their Ergodicity: Introduction

-Besides being interesting in their own right (and because they provide new techniques to the fields of imprecise Markov processes), we believe that our findings will prove useful in the future especially in machine learning and computer vision.
-Indeed, in recent works on convolutional autoencoders, images (or, more in general, inputs) are ``projected'' onto a low-dimensional manifold; different ``portions'' of the surface of such a manifold capture different features of the input image \citep{YU202348}.
-For instance, a portion of the surface may correspond to the feature ``dog'', so that dog images are all projected there.
+Besides being interesting in their own right (and because they provide new techniques to the fields of imprecise Markov processes), we believe that our findings will prove useful in future research in machine learning, artificial intelligence, and computer vision.
+Let us add a high-level discussion on this topic.
+In recent works on convolutional autoencoders, images (or, more in general, inputs from an input space $\mathcal{X}$) are ``projected'' onto a low-dimensional manifold $E$ by an encoding function $\phi_\text{enc}:\mathcal{X} \rightarrow E$.
+Different ``portions'' of the surface $\mathcal{S}(E)$ of such a manifold capture different features of the input image \citep{YU202348}.
+For instance, a portion of the surface may correspond to the feature ``dog'', so that dog images are projected there.
+This means that we can consider a partition $\mathscr{E}=\{E_j\}_{j=1}^J$ of $\mathcal{S}(E)$ whose elements correspond to ``feature portions''.
+For example, $J$ could be equal to the cardinality $|\mathcal{Y}|$ of the output space $\mathcal{Y}$ in the case of classification problems.
+Then, a decoding function $\phi_\text{dec}:E \rightarrow \Delta_\mathcal{Y}$ returns the probabilities of $y_j \in\mathcal{Y}$ being the correct output for the input $x \in\mathcal{X}$.
+Here $\Delta_\mathcal{Y}$ denotes the space of countably additive probabilities on $\mathcal{Y}$.
+For example, in a classification case, $(\phi_\text{dec} \circ \phi_\text{enc})(x)=(P(y_1),\ldots,P(y_J))^\top$, where $\mathcal{Y}=\{y_1,\ldots,y_J\}$ is the label space, and $P(y_j)$ is the probability estimated by the model that $y_j$ is the correct label for input $x$, $j\in\{1,\ldots,J\}$.
+A visual representation is given in Figure \ref{IMSG_heuristic}.

 Now, imagine that we want to study a smooth transition between a dog and a cat image.
-Intuitively, this corresponds to a ``walk'' from the ``dog portion'' of the manifold's surface to the ``cat portion'' \citep{perez}.
-Our results, and especially Corollary \ref{limiting-cor}, may be very useful when such a ``walk'' is not deterministic, but rather modeled via a Markov process, and the user is uncertain about which initial and transition probabilities to choose.
+Intuitively, this corresponds to a ``walk'' from the ``dog portion'' $E_\text{dog}$ of the manifold's surface $\mathcal{S}(E)$ to the ``cat portion'' $E_\text{cat}$ \citep{perez}.
+A visual example is given in Figure \ref{IMSG_heuristic2}.
+Our results, and especially Corollaries \ref{limiting-cor} and \ref{cor:pointwise-erg-wass}, may be very useful when (i) such a ``walk'' is not deterministic, but rather modeled via a Markov process; (ii) the user is uncertain about which transition probabilities to choose (and on the nature of the invariant measure); and (iii) we are interested in the dynamics of the probability of a particular label during such a walk.
+For example, if we are interested in how the probability of the first label evolves over time, we could consider function $z \mapsto \tilde{f}(z)=e_1^\top \phi_\text{dec}(z)$, where $e_1=(1,0,0,\ldots,0)^\top$ is a $J$-dimensional standard basis vector, and $\tilde{f}$ is an example of a bounded functional on $E$, as discussed earlier in this section.